yugr/rust-slides/materials/materials.md

   * More materials:
     + no new links
 - Should we be worried about proliferation of unsafe in Rust code? https://www.reddit.com/r/rust/comments/xc5wut/should_we_be_worried_about_proliferation_of/
   * Status: backlog
+- What are valid use cases for unsafe code? https://www.reddit.com/r/rust/comments/emae93/what_are_valid_use_cases_for_unsafe_code/
+  * Status: backlog

 # Code size